ChristianWinds/Project-2---Simplified-3D-Diffusion-Model/c/README.md

-C compilation instructions: Use the gcc compiler upon diffusion.c.
+C compilation instructions: Enter "gcc diffusion.c -lm" on the command line.
 C execution instructions: Using the name of the executable file created by the gcc compiler, enter "(executable file name) (positive room size integer)" to run the program with the specified room size and without a partition, or enter